AcademyPgh/StarterKit/README.md

 This is the current starter kit for Academy Pittsburgh computers.
-There is both a Windows version and OSX version.
-OSX does not include Visual Studio, as it does not work for AcademyPGH.
+There is both a Windows version and OSX version - run through the instructions for your operating system.